Contrastive Tuning: A Little Help to Make Masked Autoencoders Forget: Conclusion

 \section{Conclusion}

-We introduce MAE-CT, a self-supervised approach to combine the strengths of MIM and ID methods.
-We show that the NNCLR training objective --- applied to an already pre-trained MAE model --- is capable of creating object-specific clusters in its feature representation that come close to those of state-of-the-art ID methods.
-MAE-CT achieves this without labels or additional hand-crafted image augmentation.
-Given the strong dependence of ID methods on carefully selected image augmentations~\cite{tian2020makes}, this is a very promising result, which can be explained by the data-driven augmentation effect of the NNCLR NN lookup when applied to features that already capture image semantics.
+We introduce MAE\nobreakdash--CT, a self-supervised approach to combine the strengths of MIM and ID methods.
+We show that the NNCLR training objective --- applied to an already pre-trained MAE model --- is capable of creating object-specific clusters in its feature representation which greatly improves representation quality (linear probing, $k$-NN and cluster accuracy) and low-shot classification performance.

-We show that our approach preserves the data \mbox{efficiency} of MAE.
-For larger ViT models, MAE-CT$_{aug}$ --- i.e.\ the version which applies standard augmentations in contrastive learning --- outperforms previous methods trained on ImageNet in representation quality (linear probing, $k$-NN and cluster accuracy) as well as in low-shot classification.
+We show that our sequential approach preserves the data \mbox{efficiency} of MAE and incorporates the label efficiency of NNCLR while requiring only 10\% more compute than MAE pre-training.
+This allows us to train large ViT models on ImageNet only where our larger models exceed the performance of previous state-of-the-art SSL models.

-\mbox{Our work demonstrates} the synergy between MIM and ID methods.
-MIM methods excel at the data efficient formation of highly useful lower level features, but provide less structured higher level features.
-ID methods, on the other hand, provide the ability to induce structure by learning object-focused, abstract representations without the need for expensive annotations.
-MAE-CT successfully exploits the synergies between MIM and ID methods in a data efficient and flexible way, with little computational overhead.
+In contrast to state-of-the-art ID methods, MAE\nobreakdash--CT does not rely on hand-crafted image augmentation.
+This is a very promising result, which can be explained by the data-driven augmentation effect of the NN-lookup, which greatly benefits from representations that already capture image semantics in a structured way.